 Ford has already committed to electrifying its entire commercial vehicle range by 2024 and expects two-thirds of its commercial vehicles sales to be from electric or plug-in hybrid models by 2030.

 Volkswagen is yet to confirm its plans for electrification of its commercial vehicle range beyond the current range of models which include a limited production Volkswagen e-Crafter van, as well as the ABT-made Volkswagen ABT e-Transporter 6.1.
 An electrified version of the Caddy van, called the Volkswagen ABT e-Caddy, has yet to be developed as early concepts were based on the Volkswagen Caddy 4 which has since been replaced by the new fifth-generation Volkswagen Caddy Cargo.
+There is also the Volkswagen ID Buzz Cargo, VW's own electric vehicle based on the MEB electric platform that is being shared with Ford to make passenger cars.

 Ford Otosan will invest €2bn into the Kocaeli plant with increased capacity and a battery pack production facility.
 Engines for the new Ford Transit Custom 2023 model will still be supplied by Ford’s Dunton site.